LinkedSoftwareDependencies/Article-Reproducability-short/content/ontology.md

 we considered the largest ecosystem of the popular JavaScript language: the registry of the _Node Package Manager (npm)_.
-We converted the entire npm registry, consisting of over 480,000 JavaScript packages, to RDF.
+We converted the entire npm registry, consisting of over 500,000 JavaScript packages, to RDF.
-After conversion, we published the resulting 194,000,000+ [triples](https://linkedsoftwaredependencies.org/) through multiple interfaces.
+After conversion, we published the resulting 200,000,000+ [triples](https://linkedsoftwaredependencies.org/) through multiple interfaces.

-{:.todo}
-Say why we used JavaScript
+We opted for the npm registry due to it being one of the largest package repositories available and JavaScript's close ties to Web technology.

 We also created an ontology to describe how software components can be configured.